KevinLolochum/KevinLolochum/README.md

-Developer, Data Science and Data Engineering.
+Developer, Data Science and Engineering.